saltudelft/libsa4py/README.md

-# LibSA4Py
+# Intro
-It is a static analysis library for Python, which extracts type hints and features for training ML-based type inference models.
+`LibSA4Py` is a static analysis library for Python, which extracts type hints and features for training ML-based type inference models.

 - [Requirements](#requirements)
 - [Quick Installation](#quick-installation)